 There’s another shrine on the same grounds called Sai Shrine.
-The ceiling is decorated with powerful and spectacular picture of dragon god.
-Near the shrine’s main hall, there are two paths where visitors can reach the summit of Mt.
+The ceiling is decorated with powerful and spectacular pictures of dragon gods.
+Near the shrine’s main hall, there are also two paths where visitors can reach the summit of Mt.
 Oiwa.

 A torii gate

 Hanazono Shrine is located near Kitaibaraki’s scenic Hanazono Gorge.
 The shrine has a narrow winding approach and is surrounded by beautiful nature.

 It was built by Tamuramaro Sakanoue* (758-811), the first Seii Taishogun general.
 The deities Oyamakui-no-Kami and Sanno Daigongen** are enshrined here.